-If your kids are taking part in triathlon, these tips can help them manage transitions with ease.
+If your kids are taking part in a triathlon, these tips can help them manage transitions with ease.

 Even if they’ve never done a triathlon before, most kids events are designed to encourage participation and fun, so as long as they’ve got the basics they should be fine to give it a go.